smit1988/TabletopGame/README.md

 Multiplayer.
 Game area replaced by users' phones.
 This is likely mandatory due to 10 touch input limit on a single touch screen.

 TODO:
+Add highlight and menu to board
+-Resize, rotate, lock, duplicate
 Lock game board in place.
 Something with layers for the user.
 User set game board layer & deck layer.
-Make Duplicate button immediately spawn a new card.
-Need to functionize DeckSprite generation.
-In 2 places currently.
-Custom card back (I think this will have to be done after making a full deck editor.
-Click the picture of the card back and set the animation to that)
-Lock angle of options to angle of object (upsidedown for player 2) Add card to top or bottom of deck
+Lock angle of options to angle of object (upsidedown for player 2).
+Though don't want it upside down if they uploaded it upside down...May actually lock it to which side of the board the menu was opened on
-Resize deck
-Set original deck size (at least ratio) based on the back of card uploaded Infinite resource deck
+Doubletap option to enlarge card
+Segment out menu a little more.
+Section off one time setup stuff to submenu.
+Give everyone their own deck/board upload buttons Option to remove new deck/board buttons
 Undo?
-Add highlight and menu to board
+Save game
+Delete objects

+bugs:
+Fix 1308 frame being default card back.
+Need to make it unique to the deck in case cardback changes.